 - 1.1.
 This appendix to the Academic Regulations details the conduct and behaviours expected of students and invigilators during coursework and examinations. - 1.2.
 For the purpose of this code of conduct, coursework is defined as all summative assessments not classified as examinations, which contribute to the final mark for a module. - 1.3.
-For the purpose of this code of conduct, an examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation.
+For the purpose of this code of conduct, an examination is defined as a formal, timed assessment of any duration that is subject to continuous invigilation. - 1.4.
+Students are responsible for familiarising themselves with the procedures and expectations around coursework and examinations.

-- 1.4.
-Students are responsible for familiarising themselves with the procedures and expectations around coursework and examinations. - 1.5.
-Students are responsible for familiarising themselves with procedures in the following associated areas, found in the appendices of the Academic Regulations: - Exceptional mitigating circumstances (EMC) Appendix 7 - Academic malpractice Appendix 8 - Academic appeals- Appendix 22 - 1.6.
-Invigilators are responsible for familiarising themselves with procedures in the following areas: - Academic malpractice Appendix 8 of the Academic Regulations - Guidelines on reasonable adjustments and the assessment of disabled students - Appendix 6 of the Academic Regulations - Section 3 of this document - 1.7.
-After consulting with students, the subject tutor may introduce supplementary regulations, in addition to these regulations, for particular examinations. - 2.
-Code of conduct for candidates coursework - 2.1.
+- 1.5.
+Students are responsible for familiarising themselves with procedures in the following associated areas, found in the appendices of the Academic Regulations:

+- Personal Circumstances Appendix 7

+- Academic Malpractice Appendix 8

+- Academic Appeals Appendix 22

+- 1.6.
+Invigilators are responsible for familiarising themselves with procedures in the following areas:

+- Academic Malpractice Appendix 8 of the Academic Regulations

+- Guidelines on Reasonable Adjustments and the Assessment of Disabled Students - Appendix 6 of the Academic Regulations

+- Section 3 of this document (page 5)

+- 1.7.
+After consulting with students, the subject tutor may introduce supplementary regulations, in addition to these regulations, for particular examinations.

+- 2. Code of conduct for candidates coursework

+- 2.1.
 Coursework is defined as all summative assessments not classified as an examination, which contribute to the final mark for a module.
+This includes (but is not limited to):

+- Dissertations

+- Essays

+- Online Assessments Presentations Viva voce

+- Performances

+- Portfolios

+Reports

-This includes - Dissertations - Essays - Performances - Portfolios - Practicals - Presentations - Projects - Reports - Viva voce - 2.2.
+- Projects - Practical Work Time-Limited Assessments - 2.2.
 At the start of each module, students are given a module-specific handbook.
 This booklet details the form and nature of all the assessments they are expected to submit, together with submission dates.
 Students are responsible for meeting their coursework requirements as detailed in the module handbooks this includes submission dates. - 2.3.
 Where coursework is written, students must retain a hard copy of all work submitted and obtain a receipt from their department as proof of submission. - 2.4.
-Where coursework is non-written eg a performance or presentation, faculties must provide students with clear guidance in advance on how the assessment will be organised and attendance times.
+Where coursework is non-written e.g. a performance or presentation, faculties must provide students with clear guidance in advance on how the assessment will be organised and attendance times.
 They must also be given the process to be followed if a student cannot attend for good reason.